 # Quickstart

-NexumAPI provides a RESTful interface for developers to interact with their Symitar data using their existing SymXchange instances.
+NexumAPI provides a RESTful interface for developers to interact with Symitar data through their existing SymXchange instances.

 {% hint style="success" %}